 1975 Cessna 180-J #N6942V SN #18052566

 TTAF 1950 No Damage History!
 Engine 0-470S 725 SFRM; Prop Hartzell 3 Blade Scimitar PHC-CC3YF, Factory Corrosion Kit (V brace); Latest factory model large vertical stabilizer; Bonaire (Davis) Heavy Duty Sea Plane Engine Mount; McCauley Heavy duty wheels; 8:50 tires (or 8:00 if desired); 10″ Scott Tailwheel with Locking Tailwheel feature; Single Piece Windshield 2015; New Fuel Bladders (2014, 2015); New Paint (Sunquest–does all the Kodiaks) 2017; New Full grain Leather Upholstery and Heavy duty full floor wool carpet 2017; McFarlane Flap/roller upgrade kit 2016; Fiberglass Wingtips 2017; Long Range Tanks; Inspection/Observer doors; Atlee Dodge passenger jump seat (upholstered), BAS inertia reel harnesses; P Ponk landing gear reinforcement kit; New custom ANC cut panel for Garmin 650 Nav/com/GPS “suite” interfaced to Bendix King KC55A HSI system for display, Interfaced with EDM700 Engine Monitor, KN62A DME, GMA 340 Audio panel and GTX 327 Transponder (2015), & Garmin GDL88 ADS-B system.
 3rd com antennae for emergency handheld, 406-ELT, Heavy Duty sealed high amperage battery, Extended baggage (carpeted wool with full grain leather rear bulkhead closure).
 NO STOL KIT installed and VS stabilizers.
-Extra parts include: Complete set of Bruce Custom Covers, NOS spare replacement pump, Spare Stinger (new) and new seat tracks (not installed) for when they should be replaced.
-New Cessna seat lock system (not installed), Door Standards-Shocks, not installed.
+Extra parts include: Complete set of Bruce Custom Covers, NOS Spare Stinger (new), Door Standards-Shocks, not installed.
 Selkirk Fiberglass strut fairing kit (new and painted) and NOS Cessna strut gaskets, Alaska Bushwheel spare part kit for steerable tailwheel (new).

 1935 UKC-S Cabin WACO, #NC14611